-As the title “DIAPHANOUS” implies–we are looking for work that is finely crafted and not completely transparent or “accessible,” if you will.
-Not that the work is purposely abstruse but that the work demands the interaction of the reader or viewer who experiences the work directly and determines possible meanings since the work of art has a life of its own independent of the artist or author.
-This kind of art is not disposable–it demands to be read and viewed repeatedly because of its power to arrest, engage, and “haunt” the reader/viewer.
-We appreciate work that leans toward the experimental and postmodern–but in the end, we are looking for the finest work out there that shows an understanding of the visual and literary traditions and attempts to do something somewhat new, as difficult as that is.
+As “diaphanous” implies–we are looking for work that is finely crafted and not completely transparent or “accessible,” if you will.
+Not that the work is purposely abstruse but that the work demands the interaction of the reader or viewer, who experiences the work directly and determines possible meanings—since the work of literary and visual art has a life of its own, independent of the author or artist.
+This kind of literary/visual art is not disposable–it demands to be read and viewed repeatedly because of its power to arrest, engage, and “haunt” the reader/viewer.
+We seek experimental and postmodern original literary/visual art—but in the end, we are looking for the finest work out there that shows an understanding of the visual and literary traditions and attempts to do something new, as difficult as that is.

 For poetry, we are interested in unpublished poems that are not traditional lyrics or narrative poems but that push the boundaries of poetic composition somehow—for unique work basically that pays attention to the poetics (questions poetics implicitly), language, visual imagery, poetic “density” or “logic,” rhythm, cadences, musicality, meaning—all the “brushstrokes” of poetry.
 That being said, we love excellent poetry.

-For fiction, we are interested in unpublished short pieces of literary fiction, specifically flash fiction (under 500 words), short excerpts from unpublished novels (up to 1000 words), and “micro” fiction (less than 50 words).
+For fiction, we seek unpublished short pieces of literary fiction, specifically flash fiction (under 750 words), hybrid (under 750 words), micro-fiction (less than 50 words).
 Again, we lean towards the experimental and postmodern but appreciate excellent writing that pays close attention to language, style, tone, POV, and unconventional narrative strategies.
-We love fiction that blur the boundary between prose and prose poetry.
+We love fiction that blurs and/or widens the boundaries of genre.